pub-calculator-io/meters-to-feet-converter/readme.md

-# Meters to Feet Converter WordPress Widget by [Calculator.iO](https://www.calculator.io/ "Calculator.iO Homepage")
+# Meters to Feet Converter Widget for WordPress

 Convert meters to feet & inches using a meters to feet calculator.
 Choose decimal places or fractions of an inch for rounding and calculation.